Patient education: Birth control; which method is right for me? (Beyond the Basics)

 Spermicide — Spermicides are chemical substances that destroy sperm.
 They are available in most pharmacies without a prescription.
 Spermicides are available in a variety of forms including gel, foam, cream, film, suppository, and tablet.

 Sterilization is a procedure that permanently prevents you from becoming pregnant or having children.
 Tubal ligation (for women) and vasectomy (for men) are the two most common sterilization procedures.
 Sterilization is permanent, and should only be considered after you discuss all available options with a healthcare provider.
-(See "Patient information: Permanent sterilization procedures for women (Beyond the Basics)" and "Patient information: Vasectomy (Beyond the Basics)".)
+(See "Patient education: Permanent sterilization procedures for women (Beyond the Basics)" and "Patient education: Vasectomy (Beyond the Basics)".)

 Essure — Essure is a permanent birth control method in which tiny coils are placed into a woman's fallopian tubes.
 The tissue within the fallopian tubes grows into the coil, blocking them three months after placement in most women.
 The procedure can be performed in the doctor’s office under local anesthesia (medicine is injected into the cervix to prevent pain).
 A back up method of birth control (eg, pills, condoms) is needed until you have a test confirming that the fallopian tubes are completed blocked; this is usually performed three months after coil placement.